Mendoza Thermal Baths | What You Need to Know About Cacheuta

 Lazy River

 This is a giant ring of water that goes around the entire bottom level of the water park.
 The water is quite cold here.
 It gets full in the afternoon, but relatively empty in the mornings.
-But it’s a great place to wade through in the afternoons when the sun gets very bright and hot.
+It’s a great place to wade through in the afternoons when the sun gets very bright and hot.

 Picnic Tables/Gazebos

-You can find tables all over the Cacheuta Water Park.
-Near the entrance when you first walk in (both to the left and right) you’ll see picnic tables with asado grills.
-At the very bottom near the river (they are covered) are several other picnic tables, but I didn’t see any grills.
+At the very bottom near the river are several other covered picnic tables, but I didn’t see any grills.
 There are a few uncovered tables in the grassy area on the bottom level, though these fill up fast and early, as people like to claim them and leave their stuff there all day.
-There are a ton of places where you can eat all over the Cacheuta Water Park.

 What can I eat at the Cacheuta Thermal Baths?